AndreasJJ/Agile-OpenToolkit/README.md

 ## Code of Conduct
 This project and everyone participating in it is governed by the Code of Conduct expected to uphold this code.

+## License
+This project is licensed under the GNU Affero General Public License v3.0.